 CDA Educational Endorsement Certificate

-The Child Development Associate (CDA) Educational Endorsement Certificate is a three-course series approved by the Council for Professional Recognition.
+The CDA Education Certificate of Achievement is a three-course series approved by the Council for Professional Recognition.
 It is ideal for those currently employed or seeking workforce entry as a childcare professional.
 In addition to being offered face-to-face, CDA courses are offered fully online through CCM's Virtual Campus.
-The CDA Educational Endorsement Certificate can be submitted to the Council for Professional Recognition as part of the CDA application process.
+The CDA Education Certificate of Achievement can be submitted to the Council for Professional Recognition as part of the CDA application process.

 Grounded in research and evidence-based practice, the curriculum blends academic and professional preparation.
 The content is aligned with the national competency standards for the CDA Credential and prepares the students in the following goals: